ricard2k/jmri-electron/pages/index.md

     title: What is MMRC?
     title_url: 'about'
     external_url: false
-    description: Control your layouth with the last technology.
+    description: Control your layout with the last technology.

 # Grid navigation
 grid_navigation:
-    - title: Layouth Connection
+    - title: Layout connection
-      excerpt: How to connect with your layouth.
+      excerpt: How to connect with your layout.
       cta: Read more
       url: '#'
     - title: Tables